fahaihi/PMFFRC/README.md

 Help (this message):
     PMFFRC -h
 ```
-note：In the PMFFRC toolkit, the parameters beta, x1, and x2 are initialized in the *compressor script.
+notes：In the PMFFRC toolkit, the parameters beta, x1, and x2 are initialized in the *compressor script.
+The BIOCONDA version will be updated soon...

 ## Examples